UniFormal/uniformal.github.io/doc/setup/index.md

 git clone https://github.com/UniFormal/MMT.git`
 ```

 A detailed explanation of the contents of the repository is available [here](repo).
+The development happens on the `devel` branch, hence you most likely want to `git checkout devel`, too.

-MMT is currently built for `Scala 2.12.3` (incuded in the repository) and building is done with sbt (the Scala build tool).
+MMT is currently built for `Scala 2.12.9` (incuded in the repository) and building is done with sbt (the Scala build tool).
-If you do not have sbt, you can get it [here](http://www.scala-sbt.org/).
+If you do not have sbt, get the latest version at <https://www.scala-sbt.org/>.

 To build, execute